undergrad-partner-school

 Campus Life

 Knowing what to expect out of campus life at a college or university can set you up for success.
-Check out some details about social life at University of California, San Diego.
+Check out some info about students' life at University of California, San Diego.

 Student Organizations

-This school has 496 open-membership student organizations you can participate in.
-This number includes sororities and fraternities.
-The percentage of male students who are members of organizations is 14 and female students 14.
 If you are interested in music, you can join the University of California, San Diego band or chorus.
-In case you're interested in acting, there is a drama club you can consider joining.
-For students looking to explore media and communication, University of California, San Diego publishes its own newspaper and has its own radio station.
+For individuals with a passion for acting, there is a drama club available.
+For students interested in media and communication, University of California, San Diego publishes its own newspaper and has its own radio station.

 Student Services

-University of California, San Diego offers a number of services necessary for a pleasant and safe life on campus.
+University of California, San Diego offers a number of services needed for a pleasant and secure life on campus.

-This school has a health clinic with personal/psychological counseling.
+There is a medical clinic with personal/psychological counseling.
 In addition, other services like Legal Services, Veteran's Affairs and Women's Center are available to the students of University of California, San Diego.

-All in all, campus life at University of California, San Diego is rich and vibrant and provides everything most students need.
+All in all, campus life at University of California, San Diego is rich and vibrant and provides all you need for a comfortable stay.

 Career Services